anchetaWern/anchetawern.github.io/source/_posts/2014-02-07-a-whirlwind-tour-of-web-developer-tools.markdown

 ####Useful Extensions and Plugins

  - **Web Developer** - packs various extensions and tools to help in testing web pages [[chrome]](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) [[firefox]](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)
  - **Tincr** - allows live reloading of web pages as you make changes to the source file.
-The saving of changes is also bi-directional which means that if you edit the file in the sources panel of the Chrome Developer Tools the changes will also get saved in the original source file. [[chrome]](https://chrome.google.com/webstore/detail/tincr/lfjbhpnjiajjgnjganiaggebdhhpnbih?hl=en)
+The saving of changes is also bi-directional which means that if you edit the file in the sources panel of the Chrome Developer Tools the changes will also get saved to the source file.
+Pretty sweet! [[chrome]](https://chrome.google.com/webstore/detail/tincr/lfjbhpnjiajjgnjganiaggebdhhpnbih?hl=en)
  - **Pagespeed Insights** - used for evaluating the performance of web pages based on industry best practices.
 It will give you some suggestions on how you can improve the performance of your website based on its evaluation. [[chrome]](https://chrome.google.com/webstore/detail/pagespeed-insights-by-goo/gplegfbjlmmehdoakndmohflojccocli?hl=en)
  - **YSlow** - the same as Pagespeed Insights. [[chrome]](https://chrome.google.com/webstore/detail/yslow/ninejjcohidippngpapiilnmkgllmakh) [[firefox]](https://addons.mozilla.org/en-US/firefox/addon/yslow/)